Policy & Procedures

 - Nominations for Life embers shall be in written form and shall be mailed or delivered to the Administrator before September 1 of the current year, preceding the Annual Conference.

 - All nominations for Life Members shall be reviewed by the Chief Executive Officers for validity of meeting minimum qualifications.

 - All nominees meeting minimum qualifications shall be placed on a ballot.
 Voting members shall vote for only one nominee.

 - Procedure for obtaining Senior Life Membership.

-- Members must meet the requirements set out in Article a, Section 8 of the Constitution and By-Laws of the Association.
+- Members must meet the requirements set out in Article 2, Section 7 of the Constitution of the Association.

-- The executive Committee shall review written requests for validity of meeting the requirements.
+- The Chief Executive Officers shall review written requests for validity of meeting the requirements.

-- After review by the Executive Committee, the Secretary-Treasurer shall notify the member in writing of their acceptance or denial.
+- After review by the Chief Executive Officers, the Administrator shall notify the member in writing of their acceptance or denial.

-- Upon meeting the requirements as set forth in Article 11, Section 8, members shall be afforded Senior Life Membership upon payment of dues.
+- Upon meeting the requirements as set forth in Article 2, Section 7 of the Constitution and approved by the Chief Executive Officers, members shall be afforded Senior Life Membership upon payment of dues.